Oceania Football Confederation

 OFC is the smallest of the world’s six Confederations but is an active participant within the FIFA football community.
 Along with AFC in Asia, CAF in Africa, CONCACAF in North/Central America and the Caribbean, CONMEBOL in South America and UEFA in Europe, OFC works to provide support to football’s international governing body.

-OFC headquarters in Auckland is run under the guidance of OFC General Secretary Tai Nicholas who has been involved with Oceania football for over ten years.
+OFC headquarters in Auckland is run under the guidance of OFC General Secretary Franck Castillo former Head of International Relations & Social Responsibility and involved with Oceania football for over ten years.

 The General Secretariat staff organise football competitions such as the prestigious OFC Nations Cup and Oceania’s premier international club competition, the OFC Champions League, as well as educational courses for coaches, referees and sports administrators.